-In editable messages, supported text formats will be dynamically prettified as you type wherever possible.
-Otherwise, the text will be prettified when you send the request.
+In editable messages, supported text formats are dynamically prettified as you type wherever possible.
+Otherwise, the text is prettified when you send the request.

 This tab is only available if the message contains content in one of the supported formats.

 This tab displays messages in raw form in a hexadecimal editor.
 It shows messages arranged into lines of 16 bytes, and displays the hex value of each byte.
-You can edit messages in the hex tab, and any values that you insert can be given as characters or in two-digit hexadecimal form, from 00 through FF.
+You can edit messages in the hex tab.
+Any values that you insert can be given as characters or in two-digit hexadecimal form, from 00 through FF.

 Any selected bytes appear in the Inspector.
 You can edit individual bytes directly in the Inspector or by double-clicking values in the table.
 You can select rows of bytes by clicking the row number, and view the selection in the Inspector.